froggey/Mezzano/doc/internals/abi.md

 `RBX`, `R8`, `R9`, `R10`, `R11`, `R12`, and `R13` are all caller-save and are used
 to store Lisp values.
 The GC will scan these registers.

+`R14` contains the constant NIL (equivalent to arm64 x26

-`R14` and `R15` are not used or scanned by the GC due to historical reasons.
+`R15` is not used or scanned by the GC due to historical reasons.

 The direction flag (`RFLAGS.DF`) must be set to zero (forward) on function entry and return.
 Other flags are caller-save.